Tonesman44/Python-Final-Project/README.md

 By: Antonio Fabrizio and Jeffrey Cheung

 ## Steps to run the program
-1. python3 -m pip install RateMyProfessorAP
+1. python3 -m pip install RateMyProfessorAPI
 2. pip install -U Flask
 3. pip3 install -U flask_cors
 4. run app.py to start the local server with flask